weldpua2008/nikto-mcp/memory-bank/progress.md

 - **2025-01-14**: **CRITICAL FIX**: Fixed ESLint and TypeScript compatibility - balanced strictness with practicality
 - **2025-01-14**: **DECISION**: Stay on ESLint v8 instead of migrating to v9 (requires flat config)
 - **2025-01-14**: **DECISION**: Use TypeScript 5.3.3 for @typescript-eslint v6 compatibility
+- **2025-01-14**: **CRITICAL FIX**: Fixed NPX compatibility - ES Module error resolution (v0.1.2)
+  - Renamed index.js to index.cjs for CommonJS compatibility with package.json "type": "module"
+  - Updated bin field to point to index.cjs instead of index.js
+  - Released working version 0.1.2 that resolves "require is not defined in ES module scope" error